camour/hackathon-frontend/README.txt

 ----------------------------------------------------------------------------------------

 Project launch :
-- on a terminal, under the "hackathon-backend" repo, run the following line command : npm start
+- before launching this web application, make sure the IN-CSE software AND the Node JS server are already running (the whole Infrastructure Node more generally)
-- congrats ! now you have launched a local server that serves the frontend page that will accessible from Chrome
+- on a terminal, under the "hackathon-frontend" repository, run the following line command : npm start
-- then to display this page, you have to launch google chrome without its regular securities to avoid "Web CORS issues" otherwise the frontend page will be blocked
+- congrats ! now you have launched a local server that serves the frontend web application page that will accessible from Chrome
-- to do so, open a second terminal and run : chrome.exe --user-data-dir="C:/Chrome dev session" --disable-web-security
+- open a Chrome page and type in the URL bar the following : 'http://localhost:80'.
+You should see a login page.
-- now you can access the frontend page on your local machine by typing down on google chrome's URL bar : http://localhost:80
+- on the top of this page, a little message will pop asking your permission for notifications, click on "allow" or "grant" or "authorize" otherwise, you will not get to see patients'data